openemail/openemail-docs-v1/docs/u_e-rspamd.md

 You can use a one-liner to learn mail in plain-text (uncompressed) format:
 ```
 # Ham
-for file in /my/folder/cur/*; do docker exec -i $(docker-compose ps -q rspamd-mailcow) rspamc learn_ham < $file; done
+for file in /my/folder/cur/*; do docker exec -i $(docker-compose ps -q rspamd-openemail) rspamc learn_ham < $file; done
 # Spam
-for file in /my/folder/.Junk/cur/*; do docker exec -i $(docker-compose ps -q rspamd-mailcow) rspamc learn_spam < $file; done
+for file in /my/folder/.Junk/cur/*; do docker exec -i $(docker-compose ps -q rspamd-openemail) rspamc learn_spam < $file; done
 ```

-Consider attaching a local folder as new volume to `rspamd-mailcow` in `docker-compose.yml` and learn given files inside the container.
+Consider attaching a local folder as new volume to `rspamd-openemail` in `docker-compose.yml` and learn given files inside the container.
 This can be used as workaround to parse compressed data with zcat.
 Example:

 ```
 for file in /data/old_mail/.Junk/cur/*; do rspamc learn_spam < zcat $file; done